As a parent or carer, you can make your child’s environment safer by looking out for fire hazards and taking some simple home fire safety precautions.

 - Check the gas cylinder on your barbecue regularly.
 Before lighting the barbecue, check the cylinder’s expiry date.
 Check that the hose connections are tight, that there’s no leakage, and that the hose isn’t damaged or worn.
 Check the hose for signs of cracking.

-And keep matches and lighters well away from children.
+Always keep matches and lighters well away from children.

 Smoke alarms are essential for home fire safety.